btstekelbos/Portfolio/README.md

 # Portfolio
-# A place where all my projects are stored, so as to function as a portfolio
+# A place where all my projects are stored